 - Structural adjustment.
 Privatisation, deregulation, reducing corruption and bureaucracy.

-The problem is that these policies of structural adjustment and macro economic intervention make the situation worse.
+The problem is that these policies of structural adjustment and macro economic intervention can make difficult economic situations worse.

 - For example, in the Asian crisis of 1997, many countries such as Indonesia, Malaysia and Thailand were required by IMF to pursue tight monetary policy (higher interest rates) and tight fiscal policy to reduce the budget deficit and strengthen exchange rates.
-However, these policies caused a minor slowdown to turn into a serious recession with mass unemployment.
+However, these policies caused a minor slowdown to turn into a serious recession with very high levels of unemployment.

 - In 2001, Argentina was forced into a similar policy of fiscal restraint.
 This led to a decline in investment in public services which arguably damaged the economy.

 2. Exchange rate reforms.
 When the IMF intervened in Kenya in the 1990s, they made the Central bank remove controls over flows of capital.
 The consensus was that this decision made it easier for corrupt politicians to transfer money out of the economy (known as the Goldenberg scandal, BBC link).
 Critics argue this is another example of how the IMF failed to understand the dynamics of the country that they were dealing with – insisting on blanket reforms.

 The economist Joseph Stiglitz has criticised the more monetarist approach of the IMF in recent years.
 He argues it is failing to take the best policy to improve the welfare of developing countries saying the IMF “was not participating in a conspiracy, but it was reflecting the interests and ideology of the Western financial community.”